-- f.
-Obtain and file with the Director of Inspectional Services a copy of all required Federal, State, and local permits and approvals required to begin construction of the Project. - g.
-Obtain all necessary building, electrical, plumbing, and associated permits required to begin construction of the Project required by state law.
-It is understood that compliance with this requirement is part of the building permit process, rather than required prior to the issuance of building permits. - h.
+- g.
+Obtain all necessary building, electrical, plumbing, and associated permits required to begin construction of the Project required by state law. - h.
 The Applicant will be responsible for all applicable sewer permit, capacity impacts and privilege fees, as applicable.
-Notwithstanding the following, the Applicant shall not be responsible for any infiltration and inflow ("I/I") fees. - i.
+Notwithstanding the following, the Applicant shall not be responsible for any infiltration and inflow ("I/I") fees or other municipal fees that were not set forth in a published rule, regulation or bylaw in existence at the time of the Comprehensive Permit Application filing. - i.
 The Applicant will be responsible for all applicable water and sewer system fees as per officially promulgated fee schedules uniformly applicable to all other Town of Arlington projects.
-Notwithstanding the following, the Applicant shall not be responsible for any infiltration and inflow ("I/I") fees. - j.
+Notwithstanding the following, the Applicant shall not be responsible for any infiltration and inflow ("I/I") fees or other municipal fees that were not set forth in a published rule, regulation or bylaw in existence at the time of the Comprehensive Permit Application filing. - j.
 Submit to the Board a revised Stormwater Report documenting any changes in design that have occurred during the preparation of Final Plans, if any, that were not included in the Stormwater Report dated August 2021. - k.
 The Applicant shall perform additional test pits at the proposed stormwater basins to confirm groundwater elevations during seasonal high groundwater conditions as confirmed by monitoring nearby USGS wells.
 These test pits shall be witnessed by the Town and/or its agent.
-Should revisions to the infiltration system design be required based on additional groundwater investigations, revised plans and stormwater calculations will be provided to the Department of Planning and Community Development for review prior to the issuance of building permits. - 1.
-In the absence of a signed Memorandum of Understanding (M.O.U.) between the Applicant and the Town of Arlington regarding the final disposition of the Conservation Parcel, the Applicant or its agents shall perform a Phase I Environmental Assessment of all parcels consistent with the requirements of M.G.L. c 21E and EPA standards for Phase I assessments.
-Copies of the report are to be submitted to the Board and the Department of Planning and Community Development.
-In addition, the Applicant shall place \$100,000 in an escrow account under the control of the Department of Planning and Community Development to remove items identified in the report from the Conservation Parcel and dispose of them under state law.
-If there is a signed M.O.U., the terms of that M.O.U. shall supersede this condition.
+Should revisions to the infiltration system design be required based on additional groundwater investigations, revised plans and stormwater calculations will be provided to the Planning and Community Development for review prior to building permits. - 1.
+The site shall be graded to ensure that no increase in peak runoff rate or volume is directed toward Dorothy Road consistent with the analysis provided in the Stormwater Report dated August 2021 (revised).
+The Applicant shall set aside \$100,000 in escrow toward planning and removal of solid waste / invasive species within the Conservation Parcel. - m.
+The Applicant and the Town of Arlington sign a mutually agreeable Memorandum of Understanding (MOU) regarding the disposition of the Conservation Parcel.
+The Applicant has agreed to the terms outlined in Finding 71 above.
+These findings do not limit the Applicant's obligation to clean / restore / remediate the site, nor does it remove any other requirements on the Applicant under State or Federal Law.

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA , 2021 Page 33 of 59

-, 2021

-Page 35 of 63